 The Nominating Committee will report a slate of candidates to the Alumni Council as soon as reasonably possible after its work is completed.
 All candidates will be notified, whether or not such individuals have been selected by the Nominating Committee to stand for election.
 For those individuals selected to stand for election, the Alumni Association staff will work with each candidate to procure biographical information, photos, and position statements for use on the election ballot.

 Is the Alumni Council election the same as the Penn State Board of Trustees election?

 No. Alumni Association policy is to refrain from publicly endorsing, supporting, or campaigning to elect individual candidates to the University’s Board of Trustees or to Alumni Council.
-The Alumni Association position is that all alumni candidates running for Penn State's Board of Trustees and the Alumni Association's Alumni Council are worthy of consideration; thus the Alumni Association would not dictate a specific candidate(s) to its large and diverse body of alumni.
+The Alumni Association takes the position that all candidates whose name appears on the election ballot for the University’s Board of Trustees and the Alumni Council are worthy of consideration; thus, the Alumni Association would not recommend one or more specific candidate(s) to its large and diverse body of alumni.

-Contact Volunteer Services at email@example.com or 800-548-LION (5466), option 3.
+Contact our Volunteer Services team at firstname.lastname@example.org or 800-548-LION (5466), option 3.